LordDraXula/TASToolKit/README.md

 # TASToolKit
-LUA Script Repository for https://github.com/SwareJonge/Dolphin-Lua-Core
+LUA Script Repository for [Dolphin LUA](https://github.com/SwareJonge/Dolphin-Lua-Core) by SwareJonge.

+This is made to enhance Mario Kart Kart TASing using Textfile-TASing and other various scripts.